Skip to content

 SUNY GCC - Genesee Community College

-Driver Pre-Licensing
+Driver Pre-Licensing (5-Hour)

 Our Driver Pre-Licensing program is the New York State required 5-hour course mandatory for anyone signing up for a NYS road test.
 It will include defensive driving techniques, safety belt requirements, and new laws affecting drivers who drink.
 Students will receive the MV-278 certificate upon completion.
 Students must have a valid NYS driver’s permit.